Shin-Hakushima Station: Platforms

-Adjacent stations

 Astram Line

 The Astram Line station has 1 island platform serving two tracks.
 The platform forms a triangular shape, with the station exit at the wide end of the platform.
 There is an emergency exit at the other end.
-To the north of the station, the track immediately leaves the tunnel, and becomes elevated track after passing under the JR West station.
+To the north of the station, the track immediately leaves the tunnel and transitions to an elevated track after passing under the JR West station.

 Platforms

 History

 The station was built to allow a direct connection between the Astram Line and the Sanyo Main Line.
 Initial plans were to have a circular shell cover the entire passageway connecting the Astram Line and JR West stations.
 The contract for design was awarded to C+A Coelacanth and Associates in 2012, with a planned opening sometime in 2014.
 However, structural concerns caused the opening to be delayed by one year, and caused the circular shell to be cut back so it no longer covered the passageway.
 The station opened on 14 March 2015.
 A green roof was later installed in the passageway sometime during 2015.